-All phonics in EYFS and KS1 are taught following the Letters and Sounds document alongside the 'Jolly Phonics Programme'.
-We have adopted the suggested daily teaching sequence set out in 'Letters and Sounds'; Introduction, Revisit and Review, Teach, Practise, Apply and Assess learning against criteria.
+All phonics in EYFS and KS1 are taught following Animaphonics following the letters and sounds progression.
 When appropriate, children are grouped to allow for the range of progress they may be making.

 Teaching is multi-sensory, encompassing simultaneous visual, auditory and kinaesthetic activities to enliven core learning.
-Phonics is taught in short, briskly paced sessions and then applied to reading and writing in a meaningful context.
-All activities are well
+Phonics is taught daily in short, briskly paced sessions and then applied to reading and writing in a meaningful context.
+All activities are well matched to the children's abilities and interests, and all classroom environments have an age appropriate display concentrating on both sounds and common exception words.
+We provide ample opportunities to reinforce and apply acquired phonic knowledge and skills across curriculum and through guided reading and writing.